Irregular Periods: Causes, Symptoms & When to See a Doctor

 1. Hormonal Imbalance

-Hormonal imbalance is one of the most common reasons for irregular periods.
+Hormonal imbalance is among the most common causes of irregular periods.

 • Delayed periods